howard8888/MBLS-3.0/README.md

  - Better implementation of causal memory.
  - Better use of causal memory in the Working Memory to allow one-example learning
  - Better use of causal memory in the Working Memory to allow one-example extrapolation
- - Show separation of Procedural Memory and Declarative Memory as most Cognitive Architectures do, is not neccessary
+ - Show separation of Procedural Memory and Declarative Memory as most Cognitive Architectures do, is not necessary
  - To show meaningfulness feature extracts more data out of an input sensory vector than not using the feature
  - To see if backpropagation of MBLS-2 between the HLNs can be replaced by one-shot reinforcement learning in MBLS-3
  - To better define minimal intuitive physics required